pailworkshop/pailworkshop.github.io/webinars.md

+In this series of virtual seminars, invited speakers will give a ~30 minute presentation, followed by up to 30 minutes of discussion.
+The whole webinar session is limited to 60 minutes.

 ## October 12th 2020: [Dr. Laura Suarez-Gutierrez](https://www.mpimet.mpg.de/en/staff/laura-suarez-gutierrez/) (Max Plank Institute for Meteorology)
 time: 9 am (MDT), 3 pm (GMT), 5 pm (CEST)